haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/extensibility.md

 ### Architectural principles that guide product structure

 Central to the Magento model of software development is the practice of replacing or extending core code rather than editing it.
-This strategy supports your efforts to maintain the integrity of the tested code we provide while still extensively customizing your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
+This strategy supports your efforts to maintain the integrity of the tested code we provide while still extensively customizing your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %}.

 ### Open-source software to create and manage extensions